Florencio Martínez

-Florencio Martínez (born October 3, 1986), is a Guatemalan football forward.
+Florencio Martínez (born October 3, 1986) is a Guatemalan football forward.
 He currently plays for Cobán Imperial.

 Club career

 At the age of 20, Martínez had shown his scoring ability in the little time given to him in Suchi.
 Martinez is small in size but he possesses a speed unseen in most Guatemalan footballers, which was enough to promote him to Deportivo Suchitepéquez's 1st team earlier in the Apertura 2006 season.
-In 2007, he was sold to Municipal as a promising prospect, but during the off-season he was loaned to newly promoted side Deportivo Malacateco, so that the youngster could get sufficient playing time, something he wouldn't get on the stacked Municipal forward department in the upcoming 2007-2008 season.
+In 2007, he was sold to Municipal as a promising prospect, but during the off-season he was loaned to newly promoted side Deportivo Malacateco, so that the youngster could get sufficient playing time, something he would not get on the stacked Municipal forward department in the upcoming 2007–2008 season.

-Unfortunately his career did not take off and he moved to Zacapa before joining lower league side Antigua on loan in January 2009.
-He moved to Cobán Imperial for the 2009-2010 season.
+His career did not take off and he moved to Zacapa before joining lower league side Antigua on loan in January 2009.
+He moved to Cobán Imperial for the 2009–2010 season.